FelixYu2021202/b2o4B/README.md

 If you are using Windows, you can simply run `dist/b2o4B.exe`.

+---

 If you want to compile by yourself, be sure to include the [SFML](https://www.sfml-dev.org/) library.

+The folder `dist/pics` and the font `dist/CONSOLA.TTF` should also be put at where the built program is.